rohit-lenze/poc-sharing-data-between-services-axon/README.md

   - Start Service1 and Service2.

 Currently Service2 fetches two types of data:
-  - Immutable( In this case it is appType, as it cannot be changed after the app is created)
+  - Immutable( Like appType in case of app-inventory, it cannot be changed once the app is created)
-  - Mutable( In this case it is appShortFDescription, as it can be changed after the app is created)
+  - Mutable( Like appShortFDescription, it can be changed by events after its creation)

  To get apptype of an app, hit below url in browser, in console it shows the total time taken to fetch the apptype using query-handler as well as using event-store respectively: